Scientific Name

 How to Grow and Care

 Due to their hardiness and the wide range of flower colors, these slender succulents have become popular ornamental plants in South African gardens.
-The commoner species (such as the more widespread Aloes of the Eastern Cape) are increasingly grown in gardens overseas too.
+The commoner species (such as the more widespread Aloes of the Eastern Cape) are also increasingly grown in gardens overseas.

 Climbing Aloes require a sunny, well-drained position and are particularly suitable for rockeries.
-The taller, climbing species are commonly planted along fences and boundaries where they grow up through the surrounding foliage.
+The taller, climbing species are commonly planted along fences and boundaries, growing through the surrounding foliage.
 However, the lower, rambling species are better suited for rockeries, slopes, or terraces, which they will naturally cascade down over.

 Learn more at How to Grow and Care for Climbing Aloes.